In Search Of Well — series

 He paused his steps abruptly!

 “Read by them (w)ho are probably vondering, (w)ho am I speaking to?”
-Said he aloud.
-His voice barely above a whisper, carried a constant weight of melancholy.
-“Or, vhat am I even muttering for?” he sighed.
+He said aloud.
+His voice carried a constant weight of melancholy.
+“Or, vhat am I even muttering for?”
+He blew out a deep sigh.
 “But I still have nothing to tell.”
 He glanced at the rising sun.
 “All my characters (characteristics), relations, emotions and fears… I lost in the vay.
 All that is left is just me and my loneliness.”

-The man’s depression laced voice rose again, his words came out in disjoint pieces.
-“I used to say,” he said, now thoughtfully as he looked back in time to find the words.
-His cloak gently flapping in the breeze. “‘alvays keep your laughter high because you never kno vhen you vill mourn forever.’”
-He closed his eyes.
-“But as of no(w) I realize,” he blew out a heavy sigh from his nostrils.
-“It is even impossible to rejoice vhen I am standing at the destination I feared the most.”
+Meanwhile, in a voice still laced with a sense of sorrow, he began to speak, his words came out in disjoint pieces.
+“I used to say,” he said with a thoughtful look, as if searching through his memories for the right words, “‘alvays keep your laughter high… because you never kno vhen you vill mourn forever.’”
+He closed his eyes, his coat flapping in the rushing winds.
+“But as of no(w) I realize,” he sighed deeply, a heavy exhale through his nostrils.
+“It is impossible to feel an ounce of joy, vhen I am standing at the destination I feared the most.”

 And the man jumped off the cliff!

-So rapidly, the clouds were rushing upward as he was descending with an incredible speed.
-The winds were howling fiercely his ears, lifting his hair into chaotic, unease spears.
+So fast, the clouds rushed, passing him by upwardly as he fell, hurtling downward with an incredible speed.
+The winds howled fiercely all around him, whipping the strands of his hair into wild like unease spears.

-Even yet, amidst the expanse of air, with no soul to address and no anchor to hold onto, he again began speaking aloud to the howling wind, his words dissolving into them.
+Though, amidst the expanse of air with no soul to address and no anchor to hold onto, the man yet continued to speak aloud.

-“Destinations?”
-Said he not only along with the chuckles, but in a voice laced with enthusiasm.
-He laughed, “Ha!
+“Ha!
 I just cannot figure out this concept.
 Vhat destinations are they talking about?
-The journey is enough for us travellers.
-Though they say!” he added.
+Journey is enough for us travellers.
+Though they say!”
+His tone shifted with each word, growing heavy with foreboding.
 “They say if a system reaches its limits… it needs a reboot.
 But I am tired of vandering around the vorld in search of vhat are my limits?
-Vhen…” He abruptly paused speaking.
-In the meantime, his voice shifted in tone, now carrying a sense of foreboding.
+Vhen…” He suddenly paused speaking, and added a confession, dramatically.

-Apparently, the narration was done by the man as he revealed his name.
-Strange chuckles remained escaping him effortlessly, echoing like a menacing cacophony in the void, despite the winds roaring all around him.
+The narration was done by the man after he revealed his name.
+Chuckles remained escaping him effortlessly, echoing like a menacing cacophony.

 “I… am the ‘Cursed Era of Valkaniz’!”